 Earcatch, a free app that offers audiodescriptions for movies and TV-series.

 Ooona offers a range of ground-breaking cloud based translation software.

 Limecraft, workflows for video production.

 Conférence Internationale Permanente d'Instituts Universitaires de Traducteurs et Interprètes (CIUTI)

-The department of Applied Linguistics, Translators and Interpreters of the University of Antwerp.
+The department of Applied Linguistics, Translators and Interpreters and the Council for service provision (Raad Diensverlening) of the University of Antwerp.

 Hoorcoach Regina Bijl

 Flemish expertise centre Inter .

 OPENING KEYNOTE: MOVES AND SHIFTS TO MITIGATE MISMATCHES… with due respect and humble submission, by Joselia Neves (Hamad Bin Khalifa University of Qatar)